 Standard Office Size

-The space for a single cubicle is usually a width from side to side of 110.25 inches or 2.8 meters and a length from the front of the table to the chair space of 70.85 inches or 1.8 meters.
+The space for a single cubicle usually has a width from side to side of 110.25 inches or 2.8 meters and a length from the front of the table to the chair space of 70.85 inches or 1.8 meters.
 This allows space on each side of the table of 23.6 inches or .6 meters.

-Standard Home Office Size
+Standard Home Office Measurements

 Office Space for 5 People